Supercomputers Market Size

 |USD 12.15 Billion

 |Fastest Growing Market

 *Disclaimer: Major Players sorted in no particular order

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-- A modern supercomputer’s architecture is majorly configured with parallel processing, meaning that it splits the problems into pieces while working on several pieces at a time.
+- A modern supercomputer's architecture is majorly configured with parallel processing, meaning it splits the problems into pieces while working on several pieces simultaneously.
 Exascale computing is a significant trend that has enabled worldwide investment in computing systems.
 Exascale can provide at least one exaFLOPS (a quintillion) calculation per second.

 Increasing Demand for Higher Processing Power to Drive the Market Growth

 - Enterprises with vast amounts of data to manage and process are looking to analyze this data to aid decision-making.
 It is also desired by end users to maintain a competitive advantage.
 Thus, highly data-driven organizations are witnessing significant improvements in decision-making than those who rely less on data.
 This increasing demand for higher processing power for managing data and decision-making is driving the supercomputers market.

 - The market is further driven by many vendors' emphasis on more processing power for various end-user sectors.
 For instance, IIT Gandhinagar introduced Param Ananta in May 2022, which had additional space for research projects in multiple disciplines, including machine learning, data science, computational fluid dynamics, bioengineering, and more.